 Scalp eczema can cause extreme discomfort, anxiety, and infected skin.
 When any of these things happen, or if scalp eczema persists despite home treatment, it is usually time to see a doctor.

 There is no single test for decisively diagnosing scalp eczema.
 This is because the yeasts and fungus that play a role in scalp eczema occur naturally on the scalp of everyone.

-A doctor will usually diagnose seborrheic dermatitis after a physical examination of the affected skin.
-They will aim to rule out other similar skin conditions, such as psoriasis and allergic reactions.
+A doctor will aim to rule out other similar skin conditions, such as psoriasis and allergic reactions.
+They will usually diagnose seborrheic dermatitis after a physical examination of the affected skin.

 Some doctors may refer people to a dermatologist, a doctor who specializes in skin conditions.